bit-broker/website/content/en/docs/concepts/connectors.md

 Whether or not the contribution is coming from internal or external players, the first step in managing the process is to [create a data connector](/docs/coordinator/connectors/#creating-a-new-connector) - housed within the [entity type](/docs/concepts/entity-types/) for which it has permission to submit records.
 Creating and managing data connectors can only be done by [coordinator users](/docs/concepts/users/#coordinators).

-As part of the creation process for connectors, the system will generate a connector ID and an access key.
+As part of the creation process for connectors, the system will generate a connector ID and an authorization token.
 These will be returned to the coordinator user in response to the creation request.
 The coordinator should communicate these items in a secure manner to the party responsible for implementing the data connector.
 Here is an example of these items:

 ```js
 {